League:

 The highlight for many fans is the return of the iconic ox-head, centrered, and standing proudly on its own once again, free from the club crest.

-The turquoise third kit is certainly eye-catching.
-It’s slightly less green than Macron’s usual take on the shade, something that became clear when paired with their regular turquoise base layers.
+This eye-catching turquoise third kit is slightly less green than Macron’s usual take on the shade, something that became clear when paired with Macron’s standard turquoise base layers.

 The look is finished with striking pink trim throughout, even appearing as a subtle shadow detail within the Macron motifs.